cloudify-cosmo/getcloudify.org/guide/3.1/guide-offline.md

 # Test drive your offline configuration

-We will use our configuration to bootstrap Cloudify manager and install the Hello-world Blueprint.
+We will be using our configuration to bootstrap Cloudify manager and install the Hello-world Blueprint.

 ### Step 1 - Launch a client instance